prociow/sensorberg-dev.github.io/ios.md

 ]
 ---

-#How to install the Sensorberg iOS SDK
+#Sensorberg SDK Instalion
 ## Demo app

-Runing `pod try SensorbergSDK` in a terminal window will open the SBDemoApp demo project.
+Runing `pod try SensorbergSDK` in a terminal window will open the Sensorberg demo project.
 Select the `SBDemoApp` target and run on device.

 ## Quickstart